 Brexit campaign group Leave.EU’s Facebook videos have become some of the first to be removed by the social network as part of a crackdown on political “dark ads”.
 So I thought I would archive one of their video adverts before it’s removed.
-There are probably worse Leave.EU videos than this one but it stands out not just for exploiting fear and racism but because it includes an example of fake news – a doctored video clip of a sexual assault purported to take place in Germany but in fact took place in Tahrir Square, Cairo, Egypt.
+There are probably worse Leave.EU videos than this one but it stands out not just for exploiting fear and xenophobia but because it is a vile example of fake news – a doctored video clip of a sexual assault purported to take place in Germany but in fact took place in Tahrir Square, Cairo, Egypt.

 The image below shows the video appearing as a result of a search of the Leave.EU videos on their Facebook site.